LordEvron/lordevron.github.io/_posts/2018-04-02-old-school-hacks-2.md

 </div>

-That component is a magnetic transducer—it converts a magnetic field into an electrical signal.
+That component is a magnetic transducer, and it converts a magnetic field into an electrical signal.
 Crucially, it's bidirectional: feed it a small electrical signal, and it generates a magnetic field!
 So, a cassette player uses this component to read the magnetic tape.
 But if we remove the tape, replace it with another transducer, and supply a signal to that transducer,